The History of the School

 As a parent cooperative, TCS was created, built, and maintained by dedicated mothers and fathers who wanted to actively participate in their child’s education.

-When founded in 1948, the school invited an educator from New York’s prestigious Bank Street School to be its first director.
-Parents asked for her help in forming an innovative school.
+When founded in 1948, the parents invited an educator from New York’s prestigious Bank Street School to be its first director to help create an innovative school focusing on the needs of the young child.
 With the experience of more than 60 years, TCS has educated generations of young children.

-The school maintains a consistent, child-centered program with developmentally-appropriate practices.
+The preschool and kindergarten maintain a consistent, child-centered program with developmentally-appropriate practices.
 The focus is learning through play both indoors and outdoors with an approach that promotes a positive self-concept.

 TCS strives to be a safe place where children can learn to be creative independent, problem-solving individuals.
 Its goal is to lay the foundation for the inner strength and resilience necessary for each child to meet the demands of his or her world.